abraunegg/onedrive/docs/application-config-options.md

 > A minimum value of 300 is enforced for this configuration setting.

 ### monitor_log_frequency
 _**Description:**_ This configuration option controls the suppression of frequently printed log items to the system console when using `--monitor` mode.
-The aim of this configuration item is to reduce the log output when near zero sync activity is occuring.
+The aim of this configuration item is to reduce the log output when near zero sync activity is occurring.

 _**Value Type:**_ Integer